cnc45333/cs1302-ce27-1/README.md

    1. Before proceeding, ensure that all tracked files pass `checkstyle` and are committed.

-   1. Visit the repository website on GitHub and copy the "SSH" URL (i.e., the `git@github...` URL) under "Quick setup", then follow these instructions on Nike to link your local repository to the one on GitHub:
+   1. Visit the repository website on GitHub and copy the "SSH" URL (i.e., the `git@github...` URL) under "Quick setup", then follow these instructions on Odin to link your local repository to the one on GitHub:

       ```